SQIAsignHD: SQIsignHD Adaptor Signature: Preliminaries

-The fourth and last property is called \textit{witness extractability} stating that any valid pre-signature/signature pair on a message $m$ with respect to a statement $\mathsf{s}$, suffice to extract the corresponding witness $\mathsf{w}$ satisfying $\mathsf{(w,s)\in R}$.
+The fourth and last property is called \textit{witness extractability}.
+This property guarantees that once a pre-signature is adapted into a (full) signature, it must not be the case that the witness for the original statement used to generate the pre-signature cannot be extracted.

 \begin{definition}[Witness Extractability] An adaptor signature scheme $\Xi_{\mathsf{R,\Sigma}}$ is witness extractable if for any $\mathsf{PPT}$ adversary $\mathcal{A}$, there exists a negligible function $\mathsf{negl}$ such that the following holds: